akhileshharkude/MiniProjFinal/README.md

 - **User Interactions**: Users can engage with posts by leaving comments and upvoting or liking posts, promoting engagement and collaboration within the community.

 - **Security**: We have implemented robust security measures, including user authentication and authorization, to protect user data and the integrity of the forum.
-The project includes Google authentication for user registration and login .
-In future releases, we can the to implement Google organization-specific authentication.

 - **Moderation Tools**: To maintain a positive and constructive atmosphere, we have incorporated moderation tools to manage content and user behavior.

 - **Authentication**: The project includes Google authentication for user registration and login.
 Users can authenticate using their Google accounts.
+In future releases, we can the to implement Google organization-specific authentication as well .

 ## Getting Started